-During the year the Company designated certain derivatives as a hedge of its net investments in foreign subsidiaries and branches.
-These generated a gain of £0.6m in the current year (2018: £0.5m) which was recognised directly in equity and is included in 'Gains/losses on currency translation difference' within section A.4.
+During the year, the Company designated certain derivatives as a hedge of its net investments in foreign subsidiaries and branches.
+These were recognised directly in equity and included in 'Gains/losses on currency translation difference' within section A.4.

 Investments in securitisation